-The metrics that pension schemes are able to report on are constrained by the data investment managers can provide.
+As noted in the First Report, the metrics that pension schemes are able to report on are constrained by the data investment managers can provide.
 This is because the requirement to report climate-related metrics remains relatively new.
 As investment managers adapt to the new requirements, more consistent data is likely to become available.
 Appendix 2 sets out further information on the current issues with climate data.

-The Trustee has selected the following metrics for the Plan Year.
+The Trustee decided to retain its existing climate metrics (as set out below) for the Plan Year.
 These metrics apply to both the DB and DC Sections of the Plan.

 Metric Selected Absolute emissions Total GHG emissions of Plan assets.
 This is the absolute emissions metric that is recommended in the Statutory Guidance.
 It measures the total GHG emissions attributable to a portfolio (where data is available or can be estimated).
-Initially, only Scope 1 and 2 emissions are required, with Scope 3 added in the second year.
-Emissions intensity Carbon footprint , this gives the total emissions per unit of currency invested by the Plan.
+Initially, only Scope 1 and 2 emissions were required, with Scope 3 added this year.
+Emissions intensity Carbon footprint, this gives the total emissions per unit of currency invested by the Plan.
 Carbon Footprint is useful for comparing asset classes / portfolios to one another, and to a benchmark, because it is normalised.
 Portfolio alignment % of portfolio with SBT, this examines whether a voluntarily disclosed company decarbonisation target is aligned with a relevant science-based pathway.
 SBT shows companies how much and how quickly they need to reduce their GHG emissions to prevent the worst effects of climate change.
-Targets are deemed to be 'science-based' if they are in line with what the latest climate science deems necessary to meet the goals of the Paris Agreement.
-This means that if a company has set a science-based target, it is in line with limiting the overall warming of the planet to well below 2°C above pre-industrial levels and is pursuing efforts to limit warming to 1.5°C. Additional climate change Data coverage, calculating the % of the portfolio for which data is available.
+Targets are deemed to be 'science-based' if they are in line with what the latest climate science deems necess to meet the goals of the Paris Agreement.
+This means that if a company has set a science-based target, it is in with limiting the overall warming of the planet to well below 2°C above pre-industrial levels and is pursuing effo to limit warming to 1.5°C. Additional climate change Data coverage, calculating the % of the portfolio for which data is available.
 The Trustee believes this metric provides a useful "confidence indicator" in the accuracy of data availability.
 Data coverage is an important factor in the Plan's efforts to manage climate risk, because it provides a basis for investors to encourage continued improvements in the quality of climate-related reporting that is available.

-The Trustee has calculated these metrics during Q3 and Q4 of 2022 using an as at date of 31 December 2021 (the end of the previous Plan Year) for the underlying portfolio holdings data.
-A further explanation of these metrics is included at Appendix 3 of this report.
+These metrics were calculated during Q1 and Q2 2023 for the DB Section and during Q3 and Q4 of 2023 for the DC Section, in both cases, using an as at date of 31 December 2022 (the end of the previous Plan Year), for the underlying portfolio holdings data.
+The Trustee considered these calculations at meetings of the CWG, DBC and DCC in Q3 and Q4 of 2023.
+A further explanation of these metrics is included in Appendix 4 of this report.

-The metrics shown below relate to the corporate bond holdings of the Plan only as emissions from gilts are currently excluded due to methodological challenges.
+The metrics shown below relate to the corporate bond holdings of the Plan only, as emissions from gilts are currently excluded due to methodological challenges.